GRAVITY MEDIA GROUP LIMITED, TRADING AS GRAVITY MEDIA, MODERN SLAVERY STATEMENT

 We actively and annually review our HR and recruitment policies to ensure that we comply with all applicable laws and protect the rights and freedoms of all those working within our operations.
 Our recruitment and employment policies address issues such as whistleblowing, discrimination, health and safety in the workplace, holiday and sick pay.
 Each business area throughout our global operations has a dedicated HR team to provide continuous support and guidance on all these policies.

-Over the next year GMG intends to build on the work that has already been carried out in identifying risks in the GMG supply chains and take this forward to inform an enhanced programme of supplier due diligence as part of our efforts to ensure there is no compulsory labour and human trafficking within the GMG supply chains.
+Over the next year GMG intends to build on the work that has already been carried out in identifying risks in the GMG supply chains.
 Responsibility for progressing and monitoring this will be included in the remit of the GMG board.
-Contractual provisions and management protocols will be reviewed to ensure they are effective in managing the risk of modern slavery being present in the GMG supply chains
+Contractual provisions and management protocols are under frequent review to ensure they are effective in managing the risk of modern slavery being present in the GMG supply chains.

 Gravity Media Group Limited, trading as Gravity Media